Abstract¶

 To address these issues, NVIDIA began working on a revised set of packages.

-For example, Linux distributions often install packages at the system level, which differs from the first-class userspace environment experience that Conda provides.
+For example, Linux distributions often install packages at the system level, which differs from the first-class userspace environment experience that conda package environments provides.

 There are additional differences around behavior in pinning versions of dependencies or how compilers are packaged and expected to work in their installed environments.